top of page

 Mitchell Manlapig, conductor

-Dr. Mitchell Manlapig is an American conductor and pianist based in Fort Worth, Texas, with a career spanning professional orchestras, opera productions, and academic institutions.
-He currently serves as the conductor for the Texas Christian University (TCU) Opera Department and holds an adjunct faculty position at TCU.
+Dr. Mitchell Manlapig is an American conductor and pianist based in Fort Worth, Texas, whose work spans professional symphonic performance, opera production, and higher education.
+He currently serves as adjunct faculty at Texas Christian University (TCU) and is conductor of the TCU Opera Department.

-Dr. Manlapig has studied conducting with distinguished mentors, including Dr. Germán Gutiérrez, Dr. Christopher Aspaas, Dr. Jun Kim, Dr. John Climer, Dr. Teresa Purcell, and Dr. Christopher Matthews.
-He has studied piano with Elena Abend, Dr. Michael Dean, and Kaye Shields.
+Dr. Manlapig has studied conducting with Germán Gutiérrez, Christopher Aspaas, Jun Kim, John Climer, Teresa Purcell, and Christopher Matthews, and piano with Elena Abend, Michael Dean, and Kaye Shields.

 bottom of page